broadinstitute/monster/getting-started/README.md

 We host containers for our open-source services in DockerHub.
 Go [here](https://hub.docker.com/) to set up an account.
 Once it's set up, ask the Tech Lead to get you added to the `broadinstitute` organization and DSDE team within.

+### Quay.io
+Our workloads can cause scalability issues in DockerHub by concurrently pulling a large number of images.
+To avoid hitting this problem, we sometimes choose to host at-risk images (usually containing command-line programs for scientific workflows) in [Quay](https://quay.io).
+Set up an account, and ask the Tech Lead to get you added to the `broadinstitute` organization and the Monster team within.

 ### Terra
 [Terra](https://terra.bio/) is DSP's flagship product for biomedical research in the cloud.